Wary of China, Duterte tells navy to build 'structures' east of Philippines

 The issue risks disturbing ties with China at a time of rare cordiality between the two countries under Duterte, who has chosen to tap Beijing for business rather than confront it over its maritime activities and intentions in disputed waters.

-While Duterte has been sanguine about ties with China, Lorenzana is more wary and has noted that Beijing's fortification of manmade islands inside the Philippines' 200 nautical mile exclusive economic zone has not abated.
+While Duterte has been sanguine about ties with China, Lorenzana is more wary, saying that Beijing's fortification of manmade islands inside the Philippines' 200-nautical-mile exclusive economic zone has not abated.

+Duterte said ties with China were in good shape and dismissed any suggestion of diplomatic disputes resurfacing soon.

+"Let us not fight about ownership or sovereignty at this time, because things are going great for my country," he said.